amycartwright/Amy-Cartwright/index1.md

-# Dancers In White Standing
+TEST!!!!!# Dancers In White Standing

 A dance performance with both human and non-human performers.
 This piece explores the possibilities surrounding the involvement of non-human and non-anthropomorphic performers in live dance performance.